 Use sizing commands to equally size selected nodes with respect to the first selected object.

 All the nodes or connectors in the selection list can be aligned at the left, right, or center horizontally, or aligned at the top, bottom, or middle vertically with respect to the selection boundary.

 WPF Diagram control provides an automatic layout algorithm, which is used to arrange nodes automatically based on a predefined layout logic.
-There is built-in support for an organization chart layout, hierarchical tree layout, and radial tree layout.
+There is built-in support for an organization chart layout, hierarchical tree layout, flowchart layout, and radial tree layout.

 Draw nodes and link them interactively, just by click and drag on diagram surface.

 The stencil control is a gallery of reusable symbols and nodes.
 Drag and drop these symbols onto the surface of the diagram any number of times.

 When a diagram is large, see it closer or wider by zooming in and out of the diagram.
 Also, you can navigate from one region to another by panning through the diagram.

 Improve the navigation experience when exploring large diagrams using the overview control.
 It displays a small preview of the full diagram page.
 It also allows users to perform operations such as zooming and panning within it.

 Measure the distance of nodes and connectors from the origin of the page using rulers.
 In addition, specify the size and position of objects in different units like pixels, inches, and centimeters.